bbkbarbar/Serial_PWM_Driver_with_OLED/README.md

  - [X] Measure power consumption with real output devices
  - [X] Implement requirement to update RGB channels together
  - [ ] Update PCB design with missing labels (hw version, serial output)

+### <a name="changelog"> Changelog </a>
+    v1.4
+      Output channels can be linked together, to be able to update RGB channels together in same time
+    v1.3
+      Add optional feautre for handling more channels with fowarding to an other instance v1.2
+      Add optional feautre for using I2C or SPI display v1.1
+      Add optional feautre for handling 8 and 12 bit wide input values (output works with 8 bit resolution in all case.)

 #### Created by:
     Andras Boor